 Do you find that keeping your pantry organized is a challenge?
 I do.
 Seems like I just finished organizing all the shelves and everything is out of place again.
 The reason?
 That’s simple – 3 children who all move everything in the pantry around.
 When they don’t find what we are looking for, everything gets moved around and disorganized fast.

-This is week 5 of Organize Your Life: A 52-Week Organizing Challenge.
+This is week 5 of Organize Your Life Series.
 If you missed any of the previous weeks, you can start the challenge here.
 Have you been doing each weekly challenge with me?
 Are you starting to feel a little more organized?
-Today, we are going to work on declutting and organizing the kitchen pantry.
+Today, we are going to work on decluttering and organizing the kitchen pantry.
 Let’s get started…

 3 Simple Declutter Rules